 If you need mediated searching for your research project, please come to the Library Reference Desk or call at (936) 294-1599 or 1-866-NGL-INFO (toll-free) to make arrangements for this service.

 A program designed to provide individual assistance to doctoral students (and master's students engaged in thesis research) in utilizing Library resources.
 Students are assigned one librarian who works with them during their entire course of study.
 Ask at the Library Reference Desk or see One to One for more information.

 Research and Instruction also provides research assistance and instruction in the use of library resources, especially the electronic resources, for SHSU students enrolled in SHSU's off-campus courses.
 This instruction can be via e-mail or telephone, (936) 294-1599 or 1-866-NGL-INFO (toll-free), whatever is most convenient for the student.
 Distance students can also ask questions and get help through the Library's live chat and text message services.

 Distance Learners may also benefit from the Library's on-demand online instruction series, which aims to teach foundational research concepts and skills.

 Library tours meet at the Reference Desk on the 2nd floor of the Newton Gresham Library.
 To sign up, please call the Reference Desk at (936) 294-1599 OR 1-866-NGL-INFO (toll-free).
-Workshops on specific subject area databases and Library software resources are given each semester.
-Dates, times and locations will be posted on the library website.
+Workshops on specific subject area databases and Library software resources are available by appointment.